open-discord-bots/plugins/README.md

 |[`od-reminders`](./open-ticket/od-reminders/)                        |guillee.3                   |💼 Management               |Set reminders that will be sent to a channel every specified time. |
 |[`od-moderation`](./open-ticket/od-moderation/)                      |NotMukundOP                 |💼 Management               |A simple moderation plugin for Open Discord with ban, kick & warnings. |
 |[`ot-translate-cmds`](./open-ticket/ot-translate-cmds/)              |guillee.3                   |🤖 Client                  |Translate all built-in command names, descriptions & options. |

-### 📢 Categories
-- **📄 Example** - These plugins serve as an example or starting template.
-- **📢 Command** - These plugins add new commands to the bot.
-- **⚙️ Utility** - These plugins help with backend & systems.
-You won't notice it in discord itself.
-- **🎨 Customisation** - These plugins help you customise the bot even further.
-- **💼 Management** - These plugins add features that help you manage your server.
-- **🤖 Client** - These plugins add features affecting the discord client or bot itself.

-> Please Create a new category when your plugin doesn't fit in one of the available categories.

 ## 🛠️ Contributors
 ### 🖥️ Team & Contributors